MrUnt1tled/android_device_cherrymobile_x300/README.md

 ----Thanks for xen0n, who are contributing to the working CyanogenMod of MTK hardware.---
 # CyanogenMod 13.0

-This is a device tree for huawei g750t01 which is based on MT6592 SoC.
-Powered by ferhung.
+This is a device tree for FlareS3 Power which is based on MT6592 SoC.
+Powered by JRC.
 # Build

 * init